Moving from Baltimore to Washington DC, MD

 Best movers from Baltimore to Washington DC

-Safeway Moving is our top-rated full-service pick for larger moves from Baltimore to Washington DC.
-With 14 years in the moving industry and service throughout Maryland, they're a strong fit for intrastate moves of 38 miles.
+Safeway Moving is our best overall value pick for full-service moves from Baltimore to Washington DC.
+With 14 years in the moving industry, statewide service throughout Maryland, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 38 miles with the logistics infrastructure most local operators can't match.

 More Maryland moving resources